Optician Certification Training

 - Develop an understanding of the human eye and how it functions

-- Understand the different corrective eye care solutions available for patients
+- Review the different corrective eye care solutions available for patients

-- Learn how various prisms and lenses work
+- Understand how various prisms and lenses work

-- Prepare yourself to take the American Board of Opticianry (ABO) exam
+- Prepare to take the American Board of Opticianry (ABO) and National Contact Lens Examiners (NCLE) exams

 How you will benefit